What Are High Index Lenses?

 High index lenses are eyeglasses lenses that are designed to be thinner and lighter than regular lenses.
 High-index lenses have a high refractive index than their conventional counterparts.
-So, they are generally recommended for people who have significantly high refractive errors and strong prescriptions for nearsightedness, farsightedness or astigmatism.
+High index lenses are recommended for people who have significantly high refractive errors and strong prescriptions for nearsightedness, farsightedness or astigmatism.

 High index lenses are thinner, lighter and more appealing than standard lenses, but they come in several different indexes such as 1.67 high index lenses and 1.74 high index lenses.
 In this post, we will focus on the 1.67 high index lenses and 1.74 high index lenses.

 The Pros of Titanium Glasses